Photographers:

 FAMILY EMBERIZIDAE

-The origins of these birds are in South America.
-Little by little, they moved northwards, first to Central America, then into North America, before to continue to the West for reaching Eurasia through Bering Strait.
-Asia has great diversity of species, but these birds are rarer in West Europe and Africa.
+The origin of these birds is in South America.
+Little by little, they moved northwards, first to Central America, then into North America, before to continue to the West, reaching Eurasia through the Bering Strait.
+Asia gathers a great diversity of species, but these birds are rarer in West Europe and Africa.

-This family gathers mainly small-sized birds.
-They are seed-eaters, often seen on the ground.
-They have strong legs to forage under bushes and among vegetation.
+They usually are seed-eaters, often seen on the ground.
+Their strong legs allow them to forage under bushes and among low vegetation.

-The conical bill is well adapted to their diet and allows them to consume all kinds of seeds.
-During the nesting period, young are fed first with insects.
+The conical bill is well-adapted to their diet and allows them to consume all kinds of seeds.
+However, during the nesting period, the young are fed first with insects.

-Male and female usually are very different.
-Female is duller than male.
+Male and female have different appearance.
+The female is usually duller.
 The juvenile resembles female with in addition, a heavily streaked plumage until the next spring.

 In winter plumage, both sexes are very similar.